XuanchenLin/NanUI/README.md

 - Install Nuget Package of NanUI will add CEF and ChromiumFX dependencies to your application automatically.

 ## Changes
+**2018/1/16**
+- BUG FIX: ShowInTaskBar=True, ModernUI Shadows will show on incorrect position.
+- BUG: ShowInTaskBar=True, NanUI will crash.
+Please wait for this issue solved.

 **2018/1/10**
 - BUG FIX: NanUI.XP run at 32bit mode will crash sometimes.